brc/helloworld-web/README.md

 ## Code

-HelloWorld-web is a monolithic procedural script which combines all concerns and is difficult to test!
+HelloWorld-web is a monolithic procedural script, which combines all concerns and has no tests!
 Refactoring for a real design would be fairly trivial.

 When the root `/` URL is requested, GCP Firestore is queried for a known [entity](https://cloud.google.com/datastore/docs/concepts/entities) and the